astropy/astropy/docs/development/workflow/development_workflow.rst

    .. note::
         Make your `git` commit messages short and descriptive.
-If a commit fixes an issue, include, on the second or later lin of the commit message, the issue number in the commit message, like this:
+If a commit fixes an issue, include, on the second or later line of the commit message, the issue number in the commit message, like this:
         ``Closes #123``.
 Doing so will automatically close the issue when the pull request is accepted.